 Title of Panel:

-Short summary of your pane here.
+Short summary of your panel here.
 This will be printed in the conference program and you will have a chance to edit it.
 (100 word max):

 Enter a more detailed description of your panel here.
 This will be shared with the conference committee to be used in the selection process, but it will NOT be printed in the program.
 (400 word max):